pyodide/pyodide/docs/development/abi.md

 #### Runtime Library Loading Path

-Specifying an RPATH is not supported and will cause link errors.
+Specifying an RPATH is not supported, `emcc` will warn and ignore it.
 The dynamic loader has been patched so that all dynamic libraries in a wheel named `wheel_name-<tag>.whl` will be loaded as if `/lib/python3.12/site-packages/wheel_name.libs` is on the `RPATH`, so any dynamic library dependencies should be placed in the wheel in a folder called